The Best Errors & Omissions Insurance Companies for 2026

 Cons

 Hiscox claims that more than 180 industries or professions can receive customized E&O policies.
-Hiscox offers liability policies with limits up to $2 million in general, but higher limits can be approved in certain situations.
+Hiscox offers liability policies with limits up to $5 million in general, though the specific coverage available can vary by industry and business needs.
+Higher limits can also be approved for certain professions or larger contracts.
 Hiscox also is fairly unique in providing coverage for claims arising from work anywhere in the world, as long as claims are filed in the U.S. or Canada.
 This is a major benefit for companies that perform work abroad.

 One of Hiscox’s best attributes is affordable rates that can scale up with the type and size of business.
 Select businesses can obtain rates as low as $22.50 per month in premiums, and monthly premiums between $35 and $65 are common based on sample quotes on the Hiscox website.
 Hiscox offers additional discounts for companies that employ good risk management practices and will take up to 5% off of rates when a company purchases more than one Hiscox product.
 Hiscox offers an online quoting process, but potential customers can also call Hiscox for more information about pricing.

 Hiscox has a customer-friendly claims support process, with the easy ability to report claims 24/7 online or by phone or physical mail.
-Hiscox tries to make a decision about whether claims will be covered within three weeks of reporting.
+Following the report, a specialized claims professional is typically assigned to validate coverage as quickly as possible.
+However, the exact time it takes to reach a final coverage decision depends largely on the complexity of the claim and specific state regulations.
 And as part of the E&O policy, Hiscox can help connect businesses to defense counsel and risk management experts as needed.

 Hiscox is not included in the J.D.
 Power rankings, but does hold an A+ rating with the Better Business Bureau.
 This BBB score is an endorsement of Hiscox’s track record in responding fairly to customer complaints.

-Hiscox’s financial strength does not rise to the level of some of its competitors, but it performs well enough with the credit rating agencies to give assurances about their financial strength.
-Both AM Best and Standard & Poor’s offer Hiscox an A rating, which are the third- and sixth-highest ratings on the respective scales.
+Hiscox’s financial strength does not rise to the level of some of its competitors, but it performs well enough with the credit rating agencies to give assurances about its financial standing.
+As of late 2025, both AM Best and Standard & Poor’s affirmed Hiscox with an A rating, which are the third- and sixth-highest ratings on the respective scales.

 Because of its expertise in a wide variety of industries, affordable rates, and many other positive attributes, Hiscox is our pick for Best E&O Insurance Overall.

-Next Insurance is an insurance startup that since its founding in 2015 has been a major innovator in using data and technology to provide affordable, high-quality small business insurance.
-With a streamlined shopping process and affordable policies, Next is a great option for many businesses in need of errors & omissions coverage.
+ERGO Next is a digital insurer that since its founding in 2016 has been a major innovator in using data and technology to provide affordable, high-quality small business insurance.
+Now part of the ERGO Group following a 2025 acquisition by Munich Re, the company continues to provide streamlined shopping and affordable policies for businesses in need of errors & omissions coverage.

 Pros